rayenebech/LLM-course-2024/Report.md

 Byte-Level BPE is a popular tokenizer used by many LLMs today.
 The byte-level BPE is a subset of the BPE which uses bytes instead of characters.
 This is useful especially for a lot of unicode characters.

 2. **WordPiece**: This method is similar to BPE in its working process.
 However, instead of merging pairs based on their frequencies inside the corpus, the algorithm maximizes the likelihood of the training data by computing the conditional probability of the pairs, dividing the frequency of the pair tokens appearing together by the frequencies of each token.
+It is used by some auto-encoder models like BERT, DistilBERT, and ELECTRA.
+The score of pairs is calculated as follows:

     `score=(freq_of_pair)/(freq_of_first_element×freq_of_second_element)`

-It is used by some auto-encoder models like BERT, DistilBERT, and ELECTRA.

 3. **SentencePiece**: One problem that faces other algorithms is that they first pre-tokenize the text into a sequence of words (using white spaces generally) then tokenize the words further into tokens.
 However, this may cause problems as whitespace is not necessarily the real separator of words.
 Some languages, like Chinese, Korean and Japanese are non-segmented languages.
 As a solution, the SentencePiece tokenizer treats the text as a raw text stream composed of both spaces and characters.
 It then applies either the BPE or WordPiece algorithm.[^3] Many well-known models today, like LLaMA and Mistral, use the SentencePiece BPE tokenization method.